bright/new-www/_posts/2017-12-08-coremotion-pedometer-swift.md

 ## Conclusion

-CoreMotion is powerful framework and besides a pedometer it allows you to work with a plenty useful data from accelerometer and gyroscope also.
+CoreMotion is a powerful framework and besides a pedometer it allows you to work with a plenty useful data from accelerometer and gyroscope also.
 You can find example project at [Github repository](https://github.com/bright/Pedometer-Swift)

 Hope you like the post, feel free to share and comment.